 Why do some people decide to get dentures instead of implants?

 Dentures only take 3 weeks to 3 months from start to finish.
-Dental implants, on the other hand, can take 3-18 months to completely transform your smile.
+On the other hand, dental implants can take 3-18 months to transform your smile completely.
 And while the cost for a dental implant is significantly higher than dentures, implants can last up to 20 years.
-Dentures need to be replaced about every 5 years or so.
+You’ll need to replace your dentures every 5 years or so.

-The cost of dentures can be as low as $600 all the way up to $5,000 depending on your dentist, location, and the materials used.
+Dentures can be as low as $600 up to $5,000.
+This all depends on your dentist, location, and the materials used.

 Dental Implant vs Bridge